 Fine Arts | Research Sources in Art History

-This course is required for all entering master's students in art
+This course is required for all entering Masterís students in Art

 This course is a general introduction to library research which

-catalogs, national bibliographies, library catalogs of major research
+library catalogs, national bibliographies, library catalogs of major

-institutions, and serial and dissertation indexes in the humanities.
-It
+research institutions, and serial and dissertation indexes in the

-includes a review of art historical and related bibliographies, indexing
+humanities.
+It includes a review of art historical and related

-sources, museum and exhibition guides, art library catalogs in U.S. and
+bibliographies, indexing sources, museum and exhibition guides, art

-publishers and distributors.
-All major art historical references sources
+All major art historical references sources are covered.
+The goal of

-The goal of this course is to provide the student with the
+this course is to provide the student with the appropriate

-appropriate background necessary to conduct library research on art and
+background necessary to conduct library research on art and related

 course is through lectures.